hiralketanshah/adobe-jlr/ui.apps/src/main/content/jcr_root/apps/jlr/components/contentcard/v1/contentcard/README.md

 8. `./target` - defines the CTA target (new tab or current tab) for the component.
 9. `./linkType` - defines whether the CTA is primary or Secondary.
 10. `./id` - It defines the unique id for the component.
+11. `./videoTitle` - The Title or Alternate text for the Video.
+12. `./videoId` - The Embedded ID for Youtube video.
+13. `./videoPath` - Defines the Video URL from DAM.
+14. `./contentType` -  Select Content Type as Video or Image.
+15. `./videoType` - specify whether video will be from youtube or dam.

 The edit dialog allows the page to be refreshed after editing the component